pablomagro/techtales/source/_posts/AWS-Certified-SysOps-Administrator-Associate-SOA-C02.md

 - `EBS-optimized` `instance` uses an optimized configuration stack and provides additional, dedicated capacity for Amazon` EBS I/O`.
 This optimization provides the best performance for your EBS volumes by minimizing contention between Amazon EBS I/O and other traffic from your instance.

 ## Provisioned IOPS SSD (io2 Block Express, io2 & `io1`) volumes
-Provisioned IOPS SSD volumes are designed to deliver a maximum of 256,000 IOPS, 4,000 MB/s of throughput, and 64 TiB in size per volume1. io2 Block Express is the latest generation of the Provisioned IOPS SSD volumes that delivers 4x higher throughput, IOPS, and capacity than regular io2 volumes, along with sub-millisecond latency - at the same price as io2. io2 Block Express provides highest block storage performance for the largest, most I/O- intensive, mission-critical deployments of Oracle, Microsoft SQL Server, SAP HANA, and SAS Analytics
+Provisioned IOPS SSD volumes are designed to deliver a maximum of 256,000 IOPS, 4,000 MB/s of throughput, and 64 TiB in size per volume1. io2 Block Express is the latest generation of the Provisioned IOPS SSD volumes that delivers 4x higher throughput, IOPS, and capacity than regular io2 volumes, along with sub-millisecond latency - at the same price as io2. io2 Block Express provides highest block storage performnce for the largest, most I/O- intensive, mission-critical deployments of Oracle, Microsoft SQL Server, SAP HANA, and SAS Analytics

 #### General purpose SSD (``gp3 and gp2``) volumes
 General-purpose volumes are backed by solid-state drives (SSDs) and are suitable for a broad range of transactional workloads, virtual desktops, medium sized single instance databases, latency sensitive interactive applications, dev/test environments, and boot volumes.